-- 4.1 (b) 48/52 Model of Employment - 4.1 (b) (i) Employees may apply to work based on the 48/52 model of employment, whereby the employee receives an additional 4 weeks unpaid leave per annum and is paid for 52 weeks per year at the fractional rate of 48/52 of their annual salary rate. - 4.1 (b) (ii) Whilst an employee is working the 48/52 model of employment, they will accrue leave at the rate of 48/52 of the ordinary entitlement.

-Superannuation will also be paid utilising the same formula. - 4.1 (b) (iii) Additional leave accrued under the 48/52 model of employment shall be given and taken in such period or periods and at such time or at such times as mutually convenient to Council and the employee. - 4.1 (b) (iv) An employee working under the 48/52 model of employment may request a reversion to standard employment conditions on the anniversary of the date of transfer to the 48/52 employment model.
-Any additional leave accrued under the 48/52 model of employment must be exhausted prior to reverting to standard employment conditions, or as negotiated. - 4.1 (b) (v) Application for the 48/52 model of employment must be approved by the employee's Director and be subject to the operational needs and requirements of the workplace, and will be subject to annual review.
+- 4.1 (b) Purchased Leave (48/52) Model - 4.1 (b) (i) Employees may apply to work based on the 48/52 model, whereby the employee purchases an additional 4 weeks of leave per annum and this cost is spread out across the year by reducing the fortnightly salary.
+The rate will be reduced by a fractional rate of 48/52 of their annual salary rate. - 4.1 (b) (ii) Whilst an employee is working the 48/52 model, they will accrue leave at the rate of 48/52 of the ordinary entitlement.
+Superannuation will also be paid utilising the same formula. - 4.1 (b) (iii) Purchased leave accrued under the 48/52 model shall be given and taken in such period or periods and at such time or at such times as mutually convenient to Council and the employee. - 4.1 (b) (iv) An employee working under the 48/52 model may request a reversion to standard employment conditions on the anniversary of the date of transfer to the 48/52 employment model.
+Purchased leave accrued under the 48/52 model of employment must be exhausted prior to reverting to standard employment conditions, or as negotiated. - 4.1 (b) (v) Application for the 48/52 model must be approved by the employee's Director and be subject to the operational needs and requirements of the workplace, and will be subject to annual review.

-4.1 (c) Other Models of Employment
+4.1 (c) Other Purchased Leave Arrangements

-An employee may apply to the relevant Director for consideration of other alternative models for employment (e.g. 50/52) subject to the operational needs and requirements of the workplace, and will be subject to annual review.
+An employee may apply to the relevant Director for consideration of other alternative purchased leave arrangements (e.g. 50/52) subject to the operational needs and requirements of the workplace, and will be subject to annual review.
 If granted the equivalent provisions in 4.1 (b) will apply.